kevinchatham/backup.ps1/README.md

 ## Configuration

 The `Invoke-RoboBackup` command relies on a `robobackup.json` file to define your backup jobs.
+Each job in the configuration **must** have the following four properties:

+-   `"name"`: A unique name to identify the job.
+-   `"source"`: The directory to back up.
+-   `"destination"`: The directory where the backup will be stored.
+-   `"mirror"`: A boolean (`true` or `false`) to define the backup type.
+    -   `true`: Performs a **mirror** backup (`/MIR`), which makes the destination an exact copy of the source.
+Any files in the destination that do not exist in the source will be **deleted**.
+    -   `false`: Performs an **additive** backup (`/E`), which copies new and updated files without deleting extra files from the destination.

 The script searches for this file in the following order of priority:
 1. A specific file path provided using the `-Config "C:\Path\to\robobackup.json"` parameter.
 2. A file named `robobackup.json` in the current working directory.
 3. A file named `robobackup.json` in the module's installation directory (`~\Documents\PowerShell\Modules\RoboBackup`).